drreynolds/smuhpc-workshop/source/session_5.rst

 In this session, we will be using the GNU compiler suite (``gcc``, ``g++``, ``gfortran``).
-These compilers are installed on SMUHPC and at every supercomputer center I've ever used.
+These compilers are installed on SMU HPC and at every supercomputer center I've ever used.
 It is a free suite of compilers for C, C++ and Fortran code, and is available for Windows, OS X and of course Linux.